-HOMESHAKE, aka Peter Sagar, is a solo musician from Montreal known for RnB influenced indie-pop with a lo-fi, home-recorded aesthetic.
+Homeshake, aka Peter Sagar, is a solo musician from Montreal known for RnB influenced indie-pop with a lo-fi, home-recorded aesthetic.
 Formerly Mac DeMarco’s live guitarist, Sagar uses cheap synthesizers and drum machines to accompany his guitar playing and soft vocal delivery; his newest album, 2017’s Fresh Air, expands upon his sound by incorporating adult-orientated rock into his palette.
-I’ll dive into his sound, analysing the equipment Sagar uses to craft his sound and the way that Sagar likes to choose and program his tracks.
+I’ll dive into his sound, analysing the equipment Homeshake uses to craft his sound and the way that he likes to choose and program his tracks.

 Every Single Thing

-Let’s start with creating the keys sound in Every Single Thing using TAL U-NO-LX, which will introduce some of the modulation elements involved in the HOMESTYLE synth patches.
+Let’s start with creating the keys sound in Every Single Thing using TAL U-NO-LX, which will introduce some of the modulation elements involved in the Homeshake patches.
 The patch uses a single square wave oscillator, so turn off the saw and sub oscillators and turn on the square oscillator.
-If you’re using another synth then keep in mind that this synth sound utilises digital oscillators (DCOs) as opposed to analog oscillators.
+If you’re using another synth then keep in mind that this sound utilises digitally controlled oscillators (DCOs) which are prone to less detune than analog oscillators.

 Next we’ll adjust how the brightness of the sound changes over time, to make it sound more mellow and less static, which we’ll do by adjusting the filter (VCF) and envelope (ADSR) sections.
 Set both the HPF filter and VCF freq to around 4 to close the filters, then raise the VCF env to between 3 and 4 to start modulating the filter using the envelope.
 Now set up the envelope with a low sustain and very long decay (around 6/7) to create a fading envelope.
 Play a chord and you’ll hear the filter being controlled by this fading envelope.